-In response to growing concerns about the limitations of traditional CompStat and its potential to do so much more, the Vera Institute of Justice and the Police Foundation are partnering to reimagine how CompStat can best serve as a comprehensive performance management tool.
+In response to growing concerns about the limitations of traditional CompStat and its potential to do so much more, the National Police Foundation and the Vera Institute of Justice are partnering to reimagine how CompStat can best serve as a comprehensive performance management tool.
 Our work began in 2016 with criminal justice researchers and practitioners conceptualizing what a new model could look like, based on what we have learned since CompStat’s founding in 1994.
-A symposium with these and other experts followed and since then, the Police Foundation and Vera have been further developing this model based on a thorough literature review; site visits to four diverse cities; and interviews and focus groups with police executives, command staff, line officers, investigators, data analysts, community organizations, advocates, and leaders.
+A symposium with these and other experts followed and since then, the National Police Foundation and Vera have been further developing this model based on a thorough literature review; site visits to four diverse cities; and interviews and focus groups with police executives, command staff, line officers, investigators, data analysts, community organizations, advocates, and leaders.

 You can access this paper in a PDF downloadable file: